 What causes Lynch syndrome?

 Lynch syndrome is a genetic condition.
 This means that the cancer risk can be passed from generation to generation in a family.
-These types of alterations, or mutations, to a gene are called "inherited, or germline, mutations.
+These types of alterations, or mutations, to a gene are called "inherited, or germline, mutations."
 Alterations in several genes involved in DNA mismatch repair that have been linked to Lynch syndrome.
 They include the genes of MLH1, MSH2, MSH6, PMS2, and EPCAM.
-A mutation (alteration) in any of these genes gives a person an increased lifetime risk of developing colorectal cancer and other related cancers.
-Women also have an increased risk of developing endometrial and ovarian cancers.
+A mutation in any of these genes gives a person an increased lifetime risk of developing colorectal cancer, endometrial cancer, ovarian cancer, and other related cancers.

 Some people will develop changes in these genes that are not inherited but occur due to the body’s aging process and other causes that are not well understood.
 These types of mutations are called "acquired mutations."
 If a tumor is found to have alterations in these genes, the person’s inherited DNA (usually a blood or saliva test) will also be tested for that abnormal gene.
 If the blood and tumor both have the changed gene, the condition is inherited rather than acquired, meaning other family members could be affected.

 How is Lynch syndrome inherited?

 Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 Lynch syndrome follows an autosomal dominant inheritance pattern, in which a mutation needs to happen in only 1 copy of the gene for the person to have an increased risk of getting that disease.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
-A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
+A sibling or parent of a person who has a mutation also has a 50% chance of having the same mutation.
 However, if the parents test negative for the mutation (meaning each person’s test results found no mutation), the risk to the siblings significantly decreases but their risk may still be higher than an average risk.